UnclassedPenguin/unclassedpenguin.github.io/_posts/2019-01-19-change-ubuntu-color-manually.md

 2. $ sudo update-initramfs -u
 {% endhighlight %}

-Now finally you can reboot your computer and see that all of your colours have changed.
+Now finally you can reboot your computer and see that all of your colors have changed.
 My favorite part of Linux is that it is much more customizable than other well known OSs.